The Best Duffel Bags for Travel

 best duffel bags

-I love that the shoulder straps are plush and allow the bag to carry like a backpack.
+The North Face Base Camp is likely the best duffel bag for travel.
+This bag has been a staple of the duffel market and left competitors attempting to keep up for a long time.
+I love that the shoulder straps are plush, allowing the bag to carry like a backpack.
 It’s made with a durable, rugged, weather-resistant material.
 It’s everything I look for in a great duffel bag for travel.
 North Face also makes a version with wheels called the North Face Rolling Thunder.

 Helly Hansen Duffel 2